Invasive pests are threatening our future.

 Adult beetles bore into the crowns of niu and other palms and crops to feed on developing leaves.
 This damage can either kill the plant outright or leave it vulnerable to disease.
 The beetles spread through flight, hitchhiking, and high wind events, while larvae spread through the transfer of plants, landscaping materials, or green waste.

 Native to Southeast Asia, coconut rhinoceros beetles were first detected in Hawaiʻi on Hickam Air Force Base in 2011.
-They are now widespread on Oʻahu, with infestations also appearing on Hawaiʻi Island, Maui, and Kauaʻi.
+They are now widespread on Oʻahu and Kauaʻi, with adult beetles starting to be found on Hawaiʻi Island too.
 You can find the most recent detection maps from the CRB Response here.

 Latest invasive species updates